-The company should provide information on the membership of the committee and any deadlines for submitting proposals to the committee.
+The company should provide information on the membership of the committee and provide suitable arrangements for shareholders to submit proposals to the committee for candidates for election.

-The use of a nomination committee is not regulated by legislation, and should therefore be laid down in the articles of association.3 The articles of association or separate written guidelines should set out how elections to the nomination committee are to be prepared, the criteria for eligibility, the number of members, the term of office for which members are appointed, the fees to which they are entitled etc.
+The use of a nomination committee is not regulated by legislation, and should therefore be laid down in the articles of association.
+The articles of association or separate written guidelines should set out how elections to the nomination committee are to be prepared, the criteria for eligibility, the number of members, the term of office for which members are appointed, the fees to which they are entitled etc.